martinpiper/C64WasmCompressionTool/ReadMe.md

-Access the bare minimum C64 compression tool with: <https://martinpiper.github.io/C64WasmCompressionTool/C64CompressToolExample.html>
+Access the minimal C64 compression tool with: <https://martinpiper.github.io/C64WasmCompressionTool/C64CompressToolExample.html>

 The actual work is done by function compressFile()